openshift-tigerteam/openshift-examples/docs/install/install.md

 > You can always add `--log-level=debug` to any `openshift-install` commands for more output.

 This is going to generate an `agent.x86_64.iso` file in the install directory which should be located at `~/ocp/install`.
+Remember, everything in the `install` directory has been excluded from the git repository.

 ## Boot the Machines